MrT4S/EXETER-SB-SOURCE/README.md

 - And most importantly, configure your giveaway and nitro sniper in config.json file.

 # LEGALITY
-- This selfbot was reposted because many retarded cordians decided to attach a logger with this and post it on github.
+- This selfbot was reposted because many retarded discordians decided to attach a logger with this and post it on github and many other.
 - This source has no loggers/webhook.
 - I am not the creator/founder of EXETER selfbot nor do I use this selfbot.
 - This was made for educational purposes and highly risks your account being disabled.